uofu-emb/rtos/labs/09.verification/README.md

 ## Specification vs. implementation
 1. Start drawing an FSM using the table you just made.
-1. Label each FSN state with the number in the table.
+1. Label each FSM state with the number in the table.
     1. Some FSM states may have multiple table numbers.
 1. If an event violates an invariant that represents an impossible event or operating assumption, leave it off your machine.
     1. It's important to account for behavior that could occur outside your expectations, but we need to maintain a level of abstraction.
+Getting struck by lightning is possible, but not something you plan for.

 Is your new FSM equivalent to the FSMs from the previously steps?
 # Model checking